jofmi/agentpy/docs/overview.rst

 The procedure of a simulation is as follows:

-0. The model initializes with the time-step ``Model.t = 0``
+0. The model initializes with the time-step :attr:`Model.t = 0`
 1. :func:`Model.setup` and :func:`Model.update` are called
 2. The model's time-step is increased by 1
 3. :func:`Model.step` and :func:`Model.update` are called
 4. Step 2 and 3 are repeated until the simulation is stopped.
 5. :func:`Model.end` is called.

-The simulation of a model can be stopped by one of the following two ways:
+The simulation of a model can be stopped by one of the following three ways:

 1. Calling the :func:`Model.stop` during the simulation.
-2. Reaching the time-limit, which can be passed as an entry `steps` in the parameter dictionary or as an argument `steps` to :func:`Model.run`.
+2. Reaching the time-limit, which be defined as follows:

+   - Defining :attr:`steps` in the paramater dictionary.
+   - Passing :attr:`steps` as an argument to :func:`Model.run`.

 .. _overview_experiments: